What type of criminal record check can I ask for?

-- In this country, official criminal records are not openly available on the internet.
+- In England and Wales, official criminal records are not available online.

-- Newspapers and websites will often publish articles about offences and convictions, including naming the individuals involved, and these can be searched online.
+- News websites often publish articles about offences and convictions, including naming the individuals involved, and these can be searched online.

-- Sometimes companies will ‘do a search online’ on someone they’re thinking of offering a job to someone.
-This needs to be approached with caution.
-Media reports are not always accurate, they don’t necessarily get updated, and they are based on limited information.
+- Some employers carry out internet searches before making a job offer.
+If you intend to do this you should make sure you have a lawful basis for using the information.
+Consider giving applicants the right to respond.
+Media reports are not always accurate, comprehensive or up to date.
 For example, it may not be the person you think it is, or the conviction may have since been overturned or the sentence reduced.
 The information you find could now be spent.

-- Checking what you can find online is far from comprehensive and so could never be properly relied upon as a part of the recruitment process.
+- Online checks are not comprehensive and should not be relied upon.
 Official criminal record checks are the only way to properly check the criminal history of an applicant.

 When might it be appropriate to check what can be found online about an applicant?

-- You might build in an internet search into your process for new employees as part of your risk management process.
-Critically, this wouldn’t be about finding out information that influences a hiring decision, but rather to try and understand what information colleagues and others might be able to find out.
+- You might use an internet search for new employees as part of your management process.
+Critically, this wouldn’t be about finding out information before making a hiring decision, but to understand what information others might be able to find out.
 This enables you to plan and manage the risk appropriately.
-For example, you might decide to advise the individual to use a different name at work.
+For example, you might advise the individual to use a different name at work.